junxit/us-congress-bills-114/bill.md

     >   - **(2)** *Duties* The Chief FOIA Officer of each agency shall, subject to the authority of the head of the agency—
     >     - **(A)** have agency-wide responsibility for efficient and appropriate compliance with this section;
     >     - **(B)** monitor implementation of this section throughout the agency and keep the head of the agency, the chief legal officer of the agency, and the Attorney General appropriately informed of the agency’s performance in implementing this section;
-    >     - **(C)** recommend to the head of the agency such adjustments to agency practices, policies, personnel, and funding as may be necessary to improve its implementation of this section;
+    >     - **(C)** recommend to the head of the agency such adjustments to agency practices, policies, personnel, and funding as may be necessary to improve the implementation of this section;
     >     - **(D)** review and report to the Attorney General, through the head of the agency, at such times and in such formats as the Attorney General may direct, on the agency’s performance in implementing this section;
     >     - **(E)** facilitate public understanding of the purposes of the statutory exemptions of this section by including concise descriptions of the exemptions in both the agency’s handbook issued under subsection (g), and the agency’s annual report on this section, and by providing an overview, where appropriate, of certain general categories of agency records to which those exemptions apply;
     >     - **(F)** serve as the primary agency liaison with the Office of Government Information Services and the Office of Information Policy; and